AliChoukatli/CyberShield-Enterprise/05_Zero_Trust_&_Security_Hardening/Documentation/05_Security_Exposure _Analysis_And_Risk_Score.md

 ---

 ### 🚫 7.
 Block Untrusted and Unsigned Processes from USB Devices - GPO Method

-This guide explains how to enable the Attack Surface Reduction (ASR) rule that blocks untrusted and unsigned processes from running from USB devices by setting the corresponding registry key via Group Policy Object (GPO).

 ## Steps to configure via GPO